coin-or/coin-or.github.io/pages/user/user_introduction.md

 #### Setting up `coinbrew`

-The most flexible and powerful way to build on Windows is with the GNU autotools and the GCC or Visual Studio compilers from a `bash` command line.
+The most flexible and powerful way to build on Windows is with the GNU autotools and the GCC, MS Visual Studio compilers, or Intel compilers from a `bash` command line.
 To obtain the source and build it in this way, you will need to first obtain a version of `bash`, which is a shell (command-line interpreter) and scripting language.
 To get bash (and the GCC compilers), install one of
    * [Msys2](https://msys2.github.io/)
    * [CYGWIN](http://cygwin.org/)
    * [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 Bash and the GCC compilers also come with the [Anaconda Python distribution](https://www.anaconda.com/distribution/).
 Bash itself (but not the GCC compilers) come with [Git for Windows](https://git-scm.com/download/win).